Columbia University, New York

 - 13 November 2020

 Is getting great grades in school good enough to make it to the Top-World Universities?
-Well, with an ever changing world, what students do beyond the classroom is as important as what they do in the classroom.
-Because, the top-world universities hunt for talents who are not only academically sound but also possess multifaceted skills & a well-rounded personality needed to compete in today’s world.
+Well, in an ever-changing world, what students do beyond the classroom is as important as what they do in the classroom.
+Because the top-world universities hunt for talents who are not only academically sound but also possess multifaceted skills & a well-rounded personality needed to compete in today’s world.

 I never knew I would have such an ardent interest in the visual arts.
 But through different competitions and opportunities that I had and the encouragement from the teacher, it’s all so simple to look at the whole process as an independent pursuit of my own goals and ambitions.
 The different opportunities I had at Oakridge, helped me explore different aspects of my interested areas and exercise the ability I wanted to do.